-Traditionally from Germany, I adapted my Vanillekipferl into a bite shape so the kids can help to prepare.
+Traditionally from Germany, I adapted my shortbread cookies into a bite shape so the kids can help to prepare.

 Buttery and nutty, there are only a few steps to make the recipe.
-Generally, I make a few batches during the holiday seasons but any time of the year, you’ll enjoy them!
+Generally, I make a few batches in December during the holiday seasons but any time of the year, you'll enjoy them!
 It is also make a great edible gift.

-There is almond and hazelnut meal in it and you can make it almond only or just hazelnut if you wish.
+This recipes uses almond and hazelnut meals in it and you can make it almond only or just hazelnut if you wish.
 Everyone will love it either way!
 I buy hazelnut and put them in the food processor.
 No need to peel them.